 On every survival foods list we will find salt, although it is not actually a food.
 This mineral will never spoil and it can be used both as a seasoning and food preservative.
 When storing certain items, one knows that stockpiling is not only about the main use of the item.
 It is also about its alternative uses.
 Here is where salt really stands out and besides enhancing the taste of your food, you can also use it to:

 - Clean cast iron skillets and pots

 - Soothe sore throats

 - Relieving bee stings

-These are just a few of the alternative uses of salt and there are many more that could go on the list.
+These are just a few of the alternative uses of salt.
+There are many more that could go on the list.

 Rice is one of the survival foods that become inedible only if bugs or other pets get into it.
-If you store it in an airtight container or in its original bag, you won’t have to worry about eating it 20 years from now.
+Store it in an airtight container or in its original bag and you won’t have to worry about eating it 20 years from now.
 Few survival foods are as good as rice and there is no wonder that it is the world’s most widely consumed food on a daily bases.
 It provides one-fifth of human’s calorie intake and it should be on your survival foods list.
-Considering that is cheap to hoard in large quantities and that it is naturally gluten free, every pantry should have contain a large quantity of rice.
+Considering that is cheap to hoard in large quantities and that it is naturally gluten free, every pantry should contain a large quantity of rice.

 Spices and herbs